thomaspinckney3/cs4501/Project4.md

 Django supplies well-tested code for hashing and checking passwords.
 You should use this code rather than trying to create your own versions.
 Use the `django.contrib.auth.hashers` module's `make_password` and `check_password`.
+You should also add salts as discussed in lecture to make dictionary attacks on your system more difficult.
+`make_password` allows for an optional salt argument to make this process quite simple.
 Read more about password hashing in the official Django documentation:

 <https://docs.djangoproject.com/en/2.1/topics/auth/passwords/#module-django.contrib.auth.hashers>

  There is additional reading on salting, hashing, and password-cracking at:

 <https://crackstation.net/hashing-security.htm>